mohammadtawfik/aerolearn_ai/docs/development/day12_plan.md

 # Day 12: Content Analysis Foundation — Plan, Criteria, and Implementation Map

 **Status as of 2024-06-13:**
-✔ **Task 12.1: Complete — All code, tests, and docs delivered and verified**
+✔ **Task 12.1: Complete — All code, tests, and docs delivered and verified** ✔ **Task 12.2: Complete — Extraction pipeline and documentation delivered; all tests passing**

-✔ Updated API & architecture docs
+- Updated API & architecture docs
-✔ All tests passed for `/app/core/ai/content_similarity.py` and `/app/core/ai/embedding.py`
+- All tests passed for `/app/core/ai/content_similarity.py` and `/app/core/ai/embedding.py`
+- All tests passed for extraction at `/tests/core/extraction/`
+- Extraction documentation completed at `/docs/user_guides/content_extraction.md`

 The following criteria, checklist, and mapping define the complete scope for Day 12 of the AeroLearn AI sprint.
 All items must be satisfied and checked off for Day 12 to be considered done and ready for review.